vespa-engine/documentation/en/mtls.md

 TLS connections to be used alongside each other for some time, moving more and more nodes onto TLS.
 Finally, once all nodes are speaking only TLS, the support for insecure connections must be removed entirely.

-To achieve this, Vespa supports a feature we call *insecure mixed mode*.
+To achieve this, Vespa supports a feature called *insecure mixed mode*.
 Enabling mixed mode lets all servers handle both TLS and insecure traffic at the same time.

 Mixed mode is controlled via the value set in environment variable `VESPA_TLS_INSECURE_MIXED_MODE`.